 Now we come to the opening of the great seventh seal.
 This is a climactic event in the book of Revelation.

 “When He opened the seventh seal, there was silence in heaven for about half an hour.

-The opening of the seventh seal caused an ominous and eerie silence in heaven for about a half an hour.
+The seventh seal’s opening caused an ominous and eerie silence in heaven for about half an hour.
 The seventh seal that launches the second series of seven, the trumpet judgments, caused a hush across heaven.
 “What can we expect now?
 It must be something perilous and grim.”
 Great apprehension fell over everyone in contrast to the shouts of celebration in the previous chapter.

 And I saw the seven angels who stand before God, and to them were given seven trumpets.